Using CPA Funds for Housing Trusts, Conservation Funds, and Agricultural Preservation Funds

 The CPA law states specifically in Section 5(f) that “A city or town may appropriate money in any year from the Community Preservation Fund to an affordable housing trust fund.”
 Such trusts can have the power to purchase, sell, lease, manage, and improve real property for the purpose of creating and preserving affordable housing.

-CPA funds can be appropriated to both affordable housing trusts and to Conservation Funds as long as any ultimate expenditure of those funds is for CPA-eligible uses.
+CPA funds can be appropriated to Conservation Funds, Agricultural Preservation Funds, and Housing Trusts as long as any ultimate expenditure of those funds is for CPA-eligible uses.
 Therefore, it is recommended that CPA appropriations to these trust funds be tracked separately from monies generated from other sources to ensure proper accountability of CPA funds.
 In addition, it's important to prepare a grant agreement outlining the terms of how the money will be spent.
-This is epsecially important for transfers to housing trusts, as the trust is governed by a separate Board of Trustees.
+This is especially important for transfers to housing trusts, as the trust is governed by a separate Board of Trustees.
 The Coalition has created a sample grant agreement that communities can use for grants to housing trusts.